SamkitJain660/GnomeGoogleLens/README.md

 # Shotzy

-Image search on Google Lens and OCR directly from the built-in GNOME Screenshot tool.
+Image search on Google Lens, OCR and QR scan directly from the built-in GNOME Screenshot tool.

 [![Watch demo]()](https://github.com/user-attachments/assets/90a6394f-106a-43af-aaf4-62a27cb8a25f)